RoxyRoninRain/RailVision/next_agent_prompt.md

 ## Current Objective
 We need to refined the **Styles Manager** UI and Data processing.
-*Note: Landing Page, Contact Form, and Legal Pages have been implemented (v1).*
+*Note: Landing Page refined (Hero/Pricing copy updated, 'How It Works' removed).
+Contact & Legal pages live.*

 ## Tasks
 Please execute the following updates in order: